Lluccib/PacMan--RetroRush/index.md

 <!-- Short Description of the Game -->
    <h2>Introduction.</h2>

-Pac-Man is a classic arcade game developed by Toru Iwatani and released by Namco in 1980.
+Pac-Man isDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDD a classic arcade game developed by Toru Iwatani and released by Namco in 1980.
 The game features a yellow character navigating a maze, eating pellets, and avoiding ghosts.
 It's a timeless, iconic game that has left a significant mark on pop culture.
 Our team has created a small tribute to this legendary classic.<br>     <br>

    <img src="https://raw.githubusercontent.com/Lluccib/PacMan--RetroRush/web/Imatges/gif.gif" alt="gif">